If you have any suggestions or questions, please use the Comment section below.

 Just for fun

-From 9:30 a.m to 9:55 a.m. please feel free to unmute yourself and say hello to everyone.
-Everyone’s microphones will be muted promptly at 9:55 a.m. to allow us all time to settle down and mentally prepare for the start of the business session.
+From 8 a.m to 9 a.m. please feel free to unmute yourself and say hello to everyone.
+Everyone’s microphones will be muted promptly at 8:55 a.m. when the convention Eucharist and (God Willing) Ordination(s) will begin.

 Chat should only be used for official convention business.
 1:1 personal chat has been disabled to prevent distractions.